LuisFilipeNunes/pyToSDSCPChecker/README.md

 | 46         | EF\*          | Expedited Forwarding   |
 | 44         | VOICE-ADMIT\* | Voice Admit            |

 Please note that the DSCP codes EF and Voice Admit correspond to values 46 and 44, respectively.
-Additionally, when specifying DSCP codes, use the numerical value, e.g., AF11 should be represented as 11.
+Additionally, when specifying DSCP codes, use the letter + numerical value, e.g., AF11 should be represented as af11 or AF11.
+Numbers could be used.
+So, AF could be represented as 11, but for better practice, use the entire code.

 ### Notes